Funding Opportunity Title: Small Grants Program

 CFDA Number: 19.040

 The United States Mission to the United Nations and Other International Organizations in Geneva advances U.S. policy at more than 100 international organizations in Geneva.
 The U.S. Mission engages daily on issues as diverse as humanitarian assistance, global health, international trade, peace and security, arms control, and human rights.

-The United States Mission in Geneva is accepting project proposals for its fiscal year 2020 Small Grants Program.
-The Small Grants Program permits individuals, non-government organizations, think tanks, and government and academic institutions to seek funding for projects that promote U.S. policy priorities in the multilateral sphere.
+The United States Mission in Geneva is accepting project proposals for its Small Grants Program.
+The Small Grants Program permits individuals, non-government organizations, think tanks, and academic institutions to seek funding for projects that promote U.S. policy priorities in the multilateral sphere.
 All programs must include a U.S. element or connection.
 Awards will be made to successful applicants subject to the availability of appropriated funds.

 Priority Program Areas:

 Though all submitted projects will be considered for funding, we are currently giving priority to projects that highlight:

 Length of performance period: up to 12 months